JhoselinRam/scigrapher/README.md

 * The `markers` that can be draw on each datapoint.
 * The `error bars` that can be draw on each datapoint.

-The datapoints and properties of that datapoints of the `linechart` can be defined to be static or dynamic, meaning that its values can be static and never change or be computed on each draw and even be based on the values of other properties.
+The datapoints and properties of that datapoints can be defined to be static or dynamic, meaning that its values can be static and never change or be computed on each draw and even be based on the values of other properties.

-If you set any of the datapoints `x` or `y` component to be dynamic, that component must be defined by a function of the type:
+If you set any of the datapoint `x` or `y` component to be dynamic, that component must be defined by a function of the type:

     generator()
     generator(dataset)